Liberal Democrats (UK): Ideology

 The Liberal Democrats have an ideology that draws on both the liberal and social democratic traditions.
 The party is primarily social liberal, supporting redistribution but sceptical of increasing the power of the state, emphasising the link between equality and liberty.
 The party supports investment and progressive taxation, but also promotes civil liberties and a less centralised economy.
 This distinguishes the party from many liberal parties elsewhere in Europe that are instead dominated by classical liberalism.
 By comparison, the Liberal Democrats support a mixed economy and have sometimes opposed privatisation.

-The party spans the centre and centre-left, and has emphasised each aspect at different times.
+The party spans the centre and centre-left, sometimes considered left-wing due to its stance on social progressivism and opposition to right-wing parties and opinions, and has emphasised each aspect at different times.
 The public have traditionally viewed the party as centre-left, though during the Cameron–Clegg coalition they were seen as centrist.
 On economic issues, the party has usually been positioned between the Conservatives and the Labour Party, though typically closer to the Labour Party.
 There is a degree of ideological diversity among members of the Liberal Democrats, with a wide range of opinions on most subjects.

-A key ideological influence on the Liberal Democrats is Leonard Hobhouse, and there is substantial overlap between the party's platform and the form of social democracy advocated by Anthony Crosland in The Future of Socialism.
-The party's egalitarianism is based on the concept of equality of opportunity and have been sceptical of positive discrimination, including in their process for selecting political candidates.
+Leonard Hobhouse is a key ideological influence on the Liberal Democrats, and there is substantial overlap between the party's platform and the form of social democracy advocated by Anthony Crosland in The Future of Socialism.
+The party's egalitarianism is based on the concept of equality of opportunity.
+The party has been sceptical of positive discrimination, including in its process for selecting political candidates.
 The party has frequently debated the introduction of all-women shortlists in selection, but not implemented them.